SafeCare BC Logo

 • Understand how trauma-informed principles enhance psychological safety, well-being, and thriving for care workers, and why these approaches matter for sustainable workplace health.

-• Examine how leadership behaviors, policies, and organizational norms can sustain, strengthen, and model a supportive and trauma-informed culture.
+• Examine how leadership behaviours, policies, and organizational norms can sustain, strengthen, and model a supportive and trauma-informed culture.

 • Use concrete methods, frameworks, and implementation tools to embed trauma-informed organizational practices and create environments where care workers feel safe, valued, and supported.